Dolls in Media

 Some dolls we see in episode 8: Nursery, where Alice shows Yune the nursery she played in as a child.

-This similarity likely inspired a couple of collector's item bisque dolls based on her.
+This similarity likely inspired the decision to make a couple of collector's item bisque dolls based on her.